MMGraphRAG: Bridging Vision and Language with Interpretable Multimodal Knowledge Graphs: Methodology

-To improve the efficiency and robustness of candidate entities generation, we propose a spectral clustering-based optimization strategy.
-Existing methods fall into two categories: (1) \textit{distance-based clustering}, such as KMeans \cite{kodinariya2013review, LIKAS2003451, 9072123} and DBSCAN \cite{9356727, 6814687}, which depends semantic similarity but ignores graph structure, and (2) \textit{graph-based clustering}, such as PageRank \cite{ATABRIZI20135772} and Leiden \cite{traag2019louvain}, which captures structural relations but suffers in sparse graphs.
-To address both aspects, we design a spectral clustering algorithm tailored for CMEL.
+To improve the efficiency and robustness of candidate entities generation, we propose SpecLink, a spectral clustering\mbox{-}based optimization strategy.
+Existing methods fall into two categories: (1) \textit{distance-based clustering}, such as KMeans \cite{kodinariya2013review,LIKAS2003451,9072123} and Density-Based Spatial Clustering of Applications with Noise (DBSCAN) \cite{9356727,6814687}, which depends on semantic similarity but ignores graph structure, and (2) \textit{graph-based clustering}, such as PageRank \cite{ATABRIZI20135772} and Leiden \cite{traag2019louvain}, which captures structural relations but suffers in sparse graphs.
+To address both aspects, we design SpecLink tailored for CMEL.

 Specifically, we redesign the weighted adjacency matrix \( \mathbf{A} \) and the degree matrix \( \mathbf{D} \) to capture both semantic and structural information between entities.

 The adjacency matrix \( \mathbf{A} \) is constructed to reflect the similarity between nodes as well as the importance of their relations.
 It is defined as: